flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-GBA's tiles are strictly 8x8 pixels bitmaps, they can use 16 colours (4bpp) or 256 colours (8bpp).
-4bpp tiles take 32 bytes while 8bpp ones take 64 bytes.
+GBA's tiles are strictly 8x8 pixel bitmaps, they can use 16 colours (4bpp) or 256 colours (8bpp).
+4bpp tiles consume 32 bytes, while 8bpp ones take 64 bytes.

-Tiles are grouped in **charblocks**, each block is reserved for a specific type of layer.
+Tiles are grouped into **charblocks**.
+Each block is reserved for a specific type of layer.

-Because each charblock is designed to fit in 16 KB of memory, up to 256 8bpp tiles or 512 4bbp tiles can be stored per block.
-There are six charblocks allocated, which summed together require 96 KB of memory: The exact amount of VRAM this console has.
+Because each charblock is designed to fit in 16 KB of memory, up to 256 8bpp tiles or 512 4bpp tiles can be stored per block.
+There are six charblocks allocated, which combined require 96 KB of memory: The exact amount of VRAM this console has.

 Four charblocks are used for backgrounds and two are used for sprites.
 {{% /inner_markdown %}}